 2. Lexus

 Lexus is the auto brand that comes closest to matching Toyota’s reliability.
 That’s not surprising because Lexus is Toyota’s luxury brand.
-A Lexus is less likely than a Toyota to reach 250,000 miles—around 12% of them reach that mark—but that’s not because Lexuses aren’t as reliable as Toyotas.
-It is because luxury car owners tend to drive these cars fewer miles each year.
+A Lexus is less likely than a Toyota to reach 250,000 miles—12.8% of them do so—but that’s not because Lexus vehicles are less reliable than Toyotas.
+It’s because luxury-car owners tend to drive their cars relatively few miles each year.
+The Lexus IS is especially long-lasting, with a 27.5% chance of reaching 250,000 miles—it’s the only non-Toyota to claim one of the top spots on the odds-of-reaching-a-quarter-million-miles list…with the Lexus GX and RX hybrid not far behind.

 2025 Lexus ES